EEvangelisti/hfinder/README.toolbox.md

 # HFinder Toolbox

-HFinder is distributed with auxiliary scripts that enable visualisation of results, and various quantitative analyses.
+HFinder is distributed with auxiliary scripts that enable visualisation of results and quantitative analyses.
+These scripts are available in the `toolbox` folder.

 ## Visualizing Predictions